BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/spi_flash.md

 Now the SPI protocol is very simple.
 To read data, one needs to lower `CS_N`, then send one bit at a time through `MOSI` the read command `h03`, then the 24-bits address.
 Then data will appear on `MISO`.
-Data are sent and received with the most significant bit first.
+Data is sent and received with the most significant bit first.
 The raising edge of `CLK` should be right in the middle of the bits.
 It is a bit annoying, normally one would need to shift `CLK` by half a clock.
 It is possible to do so using the `DDR` specialized blocks, but then the